Potatoes are an incredibly versatile root vegetable that’s consumed in a variety of dishes around the world.

 Another study looked at the dietary patterns of over 120,000 participants.

 It found that potatoes and processed potato chips were the two biggest contributors to weight gain, with each serving per day leading to an average weight gain of 1.3 pounds (0.58 kg) and 1.7 pounds (0.77 kg), respectively (24).

-However, it’s important to take how often you eat them, how much of them you eat at once and how you prepare them into account.
+However, it’s important to take into account how often you eat them, how much you eat at once and how you prepare them.

 Certain processed potato products, such as French fries and chips, contain more calories and fat than potatoes that have been boiled, steamed or roasted.
 Excess calories, regardless of the food source, can lead to weight gain.